the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Where to start: issues

-Before you open a new issue, please check if any of the open issues covers your idea already.
+Before you open a new issue, please check if any of our [open issues](https://github.com/alan-turing-institute/the-turing-way/issues) covers your idea already.
 If you open a new issue, please follow our basic guidelines laid out in our [issue template](https://github.com/alan-turing-institute/the-turing-way/blob/master/.github/ISSUE_TEMPLATE.md).

 ### Issue labels